czort23/sem-assessment/use-cases/use-case-5.md

-# USE CASE: 4 The top N populated countries in the world where N is provided by the user.
+# USE CASE: 5 The top N populated countries in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-The organisation wants to view a report of the top N populated countries in the world where N is provided by the user.
+The organisation wants to view a report of the top N populated countries in a continent where N is provided by the user.

 ### Scope